simonexmachina/ember-devtools/README.md

 ## Usage

-ember-devtools is an `Ember.Service` that can be accessed from the container, although it's most useful when available in the console.
+ember-devtools is an `Ember.Service` that is most useful when available in the devtools console.
 The simplest was access this from the console is using a global variable (eww!) which can be defined in `config/environment.js`.

 ```js